-Refer to "Third auxiliary hard-lock switch (If equipped)" on page 2-92.
+Refer to "Third auxiliary hard-lock switch (if equipped)" on page 2-102.

-DPF MANUAL REGENERATION/INHIBIT SELECT SWITCH
+DPF MANUAL REGENERATION/INHIBIT SELECT SWITCH <APPLICABLE MACHINE MODELS 126100003 OR LATER>

 - The DPF and the exhaust gas emitted from the exhaust line can be very hot while the engine is running or the regeneration is under way, as well as immediately after the engine is stopped.
 Be careful not to accidentally touch them; doing so could cause burns. - Do not perform the DPF regeneration if the machine is surrounded by flammable items such as plants, trees, dry grass, wastepaper, oil and waste tires.
-There is a risk of fire due to the high-temperature exhaust gas emitted from the DPF. - Do not perform the DPF regeneration in poorly-ventilated indoor spaces, as smoke could be generated during the DPF regeneration or carbon monoxide poisoning could result. - Do not perform regeneration when the engine hood is open.
+There is a risk of fire due to the high-temperature exhaust gas emitted from the DPF. - Do not perform the DPF regeneration in poorly-ventilated indoor spaces, as smoke may be generated during the regeneration. - Do not perform regeneration when the engine hood is open.
 There is a risk of fire due to the high-temperature exhaust gas emitted from the DPF.